swcarpentry/matlab-novice-inflammation/motivation.md

 ## The Solution

-- The good news is that none of this is rocket science
+- The good news is that none of this is rocket science.
 - Like callibrating an oscilloscope, or titrating a solution, they are skills that are quickly picked up, and become easier with practice
 - ...and they will be the focus of today's lesson.